NTIA/sigmf-ns-scos/README.md

 |`overload_flag`|false|boolean|N/A|Flag indicator of system signal overload.|

 #### 4.3.1 Measurement Types
 The following annotation objects are used within the `scos` SigMF name space associated with `measurement_type`.
-They are listed in alphabetical order.

-##### SingleFrequencyFFT Object
+##### SingleFrequencyFFTDetection Object
-Single-frequency FFT measurement is a standard software-defined radio measurement.
-The SingleFrequencyFFT object requires the following name/value pairs:
+Single-frequency FFT detection is a standard software-defined radio measurement.
+The SingleFrequencyFFTDetection object requires the following name/value pairs:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|